If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Example Audience #5: Firmographics

 Have you never heard of this term before?
 It’s okay.
-It’s the fancier way of saying demographics in a B2B study targeted to business professionals.
+It’s the fancier way of saying demographics in a B2B market research targeted at business professionals.

 Much like a consumer survey, many options exist in terms of firmographic questions to qualify an audience and laser focus your sample.